-Hollywood's favorite playboy is about to get a presidential makeover.
+Hollywood's favourite playboy is about to get a presidential makeover.

 Leonardo DiCaprio and Martin Scorsese are teaming up once again to take viewers back in time.
 But instead of transporting fans to the grisly, gang-ridden streets of New York, they'll be heading over to 1600 Pennsylvania Ave. to tell the life story of the 26th president of the United States, Teddy Roosevelt.